 The Three Pillars of Value Based Management

-For value based management to be effective, organizations need to become proficient in three core competencies.
+For value based management to be effective in work, organizations need to become proficient in three core competencies.

-An organization’s strategy should be focused on creating value.
-Decision making processes should focus on the long-term value added by activities (typically measured by discounted cash flows), and investment appraisals should consider the organization’s cost of capital.
+Firstly, an organization’s strategy to be focused on creating value.
+Their decision making processes should focus on the long-term value added by activities (typically measured by discounted cash flows), and investment appraisals should consider the organization’s cost of capital.
 Decisions should be made to maximize value returned on capital.
 In some instances this focus leads to the reallocation of benefits from a wider stakeholder pool to shareholders.

-The organization should be managed to maximize value.
+Secondly, leaders should manage organizations to maximize value.
 The organizational culture and mindset should enable value maximization, governance structures should support value creation and tracking, leadership should focus on and communicate the value creation imperative and the organization should be changed to support it.

-Value must be defined and measured effectively at multiple levels if it is to be maximized.
-Value is usually taken to be shareholder value, but some organizations may define a different stakeholder value to maximize.
-Whatever definition of value the organization is focusing on needs to be clearly defined and a strategy to measure it must exist.
+Thirdly, leaders should define ‘value” and be clear on how to measure if if they are to maximize it.
+They usually define it as shareholder value, but some organizations may define a different stakeholder value to maximize.
+Whatever definition of value an organization focuses on must be clearly defined.
+A strategy to measure it must also exist.

 The required culture for successful use of Values Based Management is a values based mindset at all levels of the organization.
-As with all cultures this is partially achieved through vision and mission statement, effective leadership role-modelling and communication, and partly achieved through the setting of targets and objectives and their alignment to reward and recognition processes.
+To achieve this leaders should embed this thinking in their vision and mission statements and corporate values.
+They must also role-model it and communicate it effectively.
+They can do this in part through the setting of targets and objectives and aligning them to reward and recognition processes.

 Targets and objectives are key to Values Based Management.
-Each part of the organization needs to have specific value based objectives that are measurable and which it can influence.
-Objectives must be appropriate for the level of the organization that they’re being applied to and they must form the basis of the performance management process.
+Therefore, each part of the organization needs to have specific value based objectives that are measurable and which it can influence.
+These objectives must be appropriate for the level of the organization that they’re being applied to and they must form the basis of the performance management process.

 The World of Work Project View